-We are entrusted by the public always to Do The Right Thing.
-We are stewards of their trust in our organization and are stewards of the trust that is universally given to the fire service.
+The public always trusts us to Do The Right Thing.
+We are stewards of their trust in our organization and the trust universally given to the fire service.
 That trust is built on a long and proud history.
+Doing the right thing is not just our job but our nature.